brinkmanlab/islandviewer/README.md

 Scheduler to submit a job to [MetaScheduler](https://github.com/lairdm/metascheduler-ui), a proprietary scheduler used in the Brinkman Lab for managing complex pipelines.

+## Islandviewer::Torque

+Mainly used for the Distance module in update runs, but can also be used in place of Islandviewer::MetaScheduler to submit jobs directly to Torque via qsub.

 ## Islandviewer::NullScheduler

 A simple fire-and-forget-it scheduler, takes the command given, and executes it as a detached system call.
 Always returns true.